shubhiupa19/journal-ai/README.md

 ## Current limitations

-The model uses TF-IDF vectorization which captures word frequency but not semantic context.
+The model uses TF-IDF vectorization, which captures word frequency but not semantic context.
 Classification accuracy is ~34% on the held-out test set — best treated as a journaling aid that surfaces patterns for reflection, not a clinical diagnostic tool.
 The transformer upgrade (roadmap item 1) addresses this directly.

 ---